TomWerner/sentiment_analysis/notes/initial_notes.md

 # Baseline
 The baseline is a Bernoulli Naive Bayes model, using a boolean matrix of features/documents.
 Only single words were used (no n-grams), and words that occurred only once were ignored.
-The result of 10-fold cross validation was **Accuracy for Baseline BernoulliNB: 0.81, std: 0.01** The test accuracy was **0.82748**
+The result of 10-fold cross validation was an accuracy of **0.81, std: 0.01**
+The test accuracy was **0.82748**

-## Baseline with counts
+### Baseline with counts
 Identical to without counts for Bernoulli

 # Data Selection